Curve Editor: Value Graph

 Generators:

-By adding a Noise generator on a Rotation we can see in the Graph Editor its evolution in time.
+By adding a Noise Generator on a Rotation, the Graph Editor will display its evolution over time.

-Once you've added this generator, click again on the Rotation parameter to see its evolution, then access the Noise parameters.
+Once this Generator has been added, we can click on the Rotation parameter again to see its evolution, then access the Noise parameters.

 Modifiers: